 Jack Petchey Foundation

-The Jack Petchey Award continues to run; look out for notices about when you can nominate a young person for the award this year.
+This is a reward and recognition scheme for schools and clubs to help celebrate the achievements of their students.
+Look out for notices about when you can nominate a young person for the award this year!

 The Process (or nomination)